 - Fiber is literally light speed so I can't see how it can get faster.

 - Fiber does not suffer from attenuation.
 Which means, it can be miles long with no loss of signal strength.

 - Not many devices can utilize the speed it offers.

-- There's very few things that can be done to repair fiber optic cable other than replace the entire thing.
+- There are very few things that can be done to repair fiber optic cable other than replacing the entire thing.

 Fiber Speed Expectancy

 I can't write about fiber gigapower without talking about this, because it is really important for fiber users to understand.
 We get a lot of people who sign up for fiber gigapower and then call in a repair every two days because they're not getting 1 GB per second.
 Your device (XBOX, Playstation, Cell Phone, Laptop, etc...) is limited to a certain speed.
 It's the hardware, the physical network adapter built into it, that limits the speed.
 Also, getting those speeds on Wi-Fi is extremely difficult if not near impossible.
 We cannot fix this issue.